 Covered mostly by extensive stretches of sand dunes, the desert lies in the region of central Asia.
 It used to be home to the Turkish people.
 The cold desert is also home to Alhagi shrub, saxaul tree, sedges, and thick ground cover

-Lying in the Southernmost region of the Earth, Antarctica is considered as the driest, windiest and coldest continent in the world.
+Lying in the Southernmost region of the Earth, Antarctica is considered the driest, windiest, and coldest continent in the world.
 The ocean temperatures and its landmass bounds for the coldest temperatures of this place.
 In 1983, the world’s coldest temperature was recorded at Vostok Station.

 Atacama desert is a non-polar desert situated in South America.
 It is one of the driest areas on earth.
 It is barely populated with the number of people in thousands.
 Recent studies show that the surface of Atacama is quite similar to that of the surface of Mars.

 The Iranian desert is famous for World’s largest salt flat.
 It is lush in marshes and seasonal lakes due to the runoff from nearby mountains.
-Sand storm is very common in this area and can form a mound that reach up to 40 meters in height.
+The sand storm is very common in this area and can form a mound that reaches up to 40 meters in height.